 How to use this

-Read it once.
-Adapt it for your school.
+Read it once, then adapt it for your school and community.

 Tool-agnostic

-Activities work with whichever AI platform your district has approved.
-We name examples but nothing is required.
+Activities work with whichever AI platform your district has already approved.
+We name specific examples to make planning easier, but nothing on the list is mandatory.

 Hardware-flexible

-Every session has a plan for schools with restricted environments.
-Chat-only AI is enough for most of the program.
+Every session includes a plan for schools that work in restricted environments, and chat-only AI is genuinely enough for most of the program.

 Yours to adapt

-Times, orders, and activities can all shift.
-What matters is the arc: try, imagine, build, ship.
+Times, orders, and activities can all shift to match your community.
+What truly matters is the arc, which moves students from try, to imagine, to build, to ship.

-Before week 1: confirm your school's AI tool list with the technology coordinator, review the AI acceptable use policy, collect parent consent forms, and brief your first two guides.
+Before week 1.
+Confirm your school’s AI tool list with the technology coordinator, review the AI acceptable use policy, collect parent consent forms, brief any guides you have lined up (the program runs without them too if your community recruitment is still in motion), and decide which all-in-one platform you will introduce in the very first session (Lovable, Replit, or Bolt are excellent kid-friendly choices).
 See the fall and spring calendar for help picking your start date.

 V Venture Weeks 1–3